Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 My favorite feature of Capital One Shopping is the price comparison tool.

-While the majority of cash-back portals work the same, the Capital One browser extension has a nifty tool that searches various retailers for a better price, coupons, and cash back.
+While the majority of rewards portals work the same, the Capital One browser extension has a nifty tool that searches various retailers for a better price, coupons, and rewards for gift cards.

 The cool thing about this tool is that it even works on Amazon.